Sick of It All: Mascot

-Sick of it Alls mascot is dragon, unlike other band mascots it does not have an official name, and has appeared on the cover art of 7 of their 11 studio albums.
-Its first appearance unintentionally came on their first ever self titled 1987 Ep.
+Sick of It All's mascot is dragon, unlike other band mascots it does not have an official name, and has appeared on the cover art of 7 of their 11 studio albums.
+Its first appearance unintentionally came on their first ever self-titled 1987 EP.
 Lou Koller has stated the logo was inspired by a drawing the band seen in a flash sheet by tattoo artist Greg Irons.
 Koller added:

-“It was when one of our friends was joining the Marines, and he was, like, 17 or 18, and we all decided to get a tattoo together because we had this crew who always hung out together.
+"It was when one of our friends was joining the Marines, and he was, like, 17 or 18, and we all decided to get a tattoo together because we had this crew who always hung out together.
 I think it was Pete [Koller] who redesigned the dragon for us, and it just happened to be in the photo of our first seven inch.
-It was a photo of my tattoo of it and then it just got associated with us from then on.”
+It was a photo of my tattoo of it and then it just got associated with us from then on."

 Live performances

-Sick of it All are know to put on high energy live performances, guitarist Pete Koller is know for high-kicking and his guitar-spinning Tasmanian devil impression, his brother Lou’s gravel-throated, along with audience interaction and stage dives.
-Metal Hammer commented on the bands live performances stating “Sick Of It All make Slayer look inconsistent and make Hatebreed sound like Blink 182.
-They’re the best true hardcore band of all time.”
+Sick of it All is known to put on high energy live performances, guitarist Pete Koller is known for high-kicking and his guitar-spinning Tasmanian devil impression, his brother Lou's gravel-throated, along with audience interaction and stage dives.
+Metal Hammer commented on the bands live performances stating "Sick of It All make Slayer look inconsistent and make Hatebreed sound like Blink 182.
+They're the best true hardcore band of all time."

 Some have also credited the band with inventing the "wall of death" (also known as the "Braveheart") in which the crowd would split into two sides and charge the other at the start of selected songs.
-However in 2019 lead singer Lou Koller confirmed the band didn’t invent the idea but they did help bring it back.
+However, in 2019, lead singer Lou Koller confirmed the band did not invent the idea but they did help bring it back.

+Koller stated in an interview from the Live in NYC '91 VHS:

+Our music was written [for] total crowd participation, cause that's how we grew up.
+Early hardcore was total crowd participation.
+You know, pile on, sing along, all that stuff.
+That’s your outlet.
+It kind of dulls the energy when you have a six-foot barricade from the stage to the audience.